skytap/well-architected-framework/resiliency/solutions/databoxmigrations.md

 * Transceivers for fiber ports on the Azure Data Box to make connection

-* On-prem Windows server with sufficient resources.
-Disk space should be more than the amount of backup to be taken on each LPAR
+* On-prem Windows server with sufficient resources, disk space should be more than the amount of backup to be taken on each LPAR

 ## Order and configure the Azure Data Box <a name="orderandconfig"></a>

-> Please reference the <a href="https://learn.microsoft.com/en-us/azure/Data Box/data-box-deploy-ordered" target="_blank">Azure Data Box order instructions</a> document.
+> Please reference the <a href="https://learn.microsoft.com/en-us/azure/Data Box/data-box-deploy-ordered" target="_blank">Azure Data Box order instructions</a> document

 ## Setting up an Azure Data Box in customer data center  <a name="setuponprem"></a>

-Use the steps in the link below to physically install the Azure Data Box in the customer data center.
+Use the steps in the link below to physically install the Azure Data Box in the customer data center

 > <a href="https://docs.microsoft.com/en-us/azure/Data Box/data-box-deploy-set-up" target="_blank">https://docs.microsoft.com/en-us/azure/Data Box/data-box-deploy-set-up</a>

-* Add a Windows server in the environment with more disk space than the amount of backup to be taken.
+* Add a Windows server in the environment with more disk space than the amount of backup to be taken

 * Assign an additional IP to the IBM i LPAR, the IP will be used for DST LAN console

 * Assign IPs to Windows VM and MDM device.
-The solution architecture should look like below with all 10 Gb connections.
+The solution architecture should look like below with all 10 Gb connections

 <img src="https://raw.githubusercontent.com/skytap/well-architected-framework/master/resiliency/solutions/databoxmigrationsmedia/media/image2.png" width="700">

 ## Connect Azure Data Box to Windows server (SMB) <a name="connectData Box2smb"></a>

-1. Login to the Azure Data Box interface using the login credentials provided by Azure.
+1. Login to the Azure Data Box interface using the login credentials provided by Azure

-1. Go to connect and copy-\> NFS-\> add the IPs of Windows and IBM i LPAR and save to allow communication.
+1. Go to connect and copy-\> NFS-\> add the IPs of Windows and IBM i LPAR and save to allow communication

-1. Go to connect and copy-\>settings-\> enable SMB signing and restart the Azure Data Box.
-(This allows data to be copied from Windows to the Azure Data Box drive)
+1. Go to connect and copy-\>settings-\> enable SMB signing and restart the Azure Data Box (this allows data to be copied from Windows to the Azure Data Box drive)

 1. On Windows command line run below command to mount Azure Data Box path on y drive: